iamtew/centos-vm/README.md

 ### Overview

-This repository contains templates for Ubuntu that can create Vagrant boxes using Packer.
+This repository contains templates for CentOS that can create Vagrant boxes using Packer.

 ## Current Boxes